 Justin D. Stets is President of Carlson Capital Management.
 As a Management Team member, Justin oversees the company’s day-to-day operations, providing direction to CCM’s functional areas, as well as leadership on the direction and vision of the firm.
 Justin is also actively engaged as an integrated wealth advisor.
 Before joining CCM in 1998, Justin spent 11 years with Wells Fargo Corporation.
 Principal experiences at Wells included lending to high net worth clients and brokering commercial banks.
 Justin graduated from St. Olaf College cum laude in 1985 with a Bachelor of Arts degree in Latin, Greek, and religion.
 He is a Phi Beta Kappa alumnus.
 In 1987, he received his master’s degree in theological studies from Harvard University.

 Community involvement and professional leadership engagement are a priority for Justin.
+In recognition of his significant contributions, Justin was named a 2021 Notable Leader in Finance by Twin Cities Business.
 He is a former chair and current board member of Zero Alpha Group.
 On the nonprofit side, Justin is a board member of Northfield Shares, an organization founded to advance philanthropy, inspire volunteerism, and promote collective leadership.
 Justin is also on the board of the Center for Courage and Renewal, a charitable organization grounded in the works of Parker Palmer and whose mission is to reconnect the heart and soul of who you are with how you live in the world.
 In addition, he is active in the Catholic community of St. Dominic in Northfield.
 Justin and his wife, Kristin, are also philanthropically committed to the success of international projects located in Iringa, Tanzania, and El Rosario, Guatemala.

 Previous roles for Justin include serving as vice president of the board of Friends of Africa Education, board president of the Community Action Center of Northfield, as well as former president and board member of the Ronald McDonald House of the Twin Cities.
 He also recently completed a term on the Schwab Advisor Services Advisory Board.
 In addition, he co-founded 5th Bridge, a Northfield organization dedicated to promoting volunteerism, which later merged with Northfield Area Foundation to become Northfield Shares.